-No System Restart Services were used in 2008/09.
+No System Restart Services were used in 2009/10.
 Three Verve Energy Black Start facilities are allocated for this purpose.
 These facilities are Kwinana GT1, Tiwest Cog1 and Pinjar GT3 & Pinjar GT5.
 Note Pinjar gas turbines 3&5 are considered one black start facility as they are at the same site.

-3 Cost of Ancillary Services in the Preceeding Year (2008/09)
+3 Cost of Ancillary Services in the Preceeding Year (2009/10)

-Table 2 provides the cost of each ancillary service for the period 1 April 2008 to 31 March 2009.
+Table 2 provides the cost of each ancillary service for the period 1 April 2009 to 31 March 2010 as well as the cost for the previous year.
 These costs are defined in Market Rule 3.13.1 and are collected by the IMO on behalf of System Management.
 It should be noted that the cost of load following and spinning reserve is dependent on the Marginal Cost Administered Price (MCAP) during the trading intervals.
 The MCAP is determined two business days after the relevant trading day.